jawa2jawa/ipgBuild/README.md

 # ipgBuild
-This is to build the ipg nms modules(FCAPS) it contains Parent ipgnms project and one util and rest are the NMS module
+This is to build the ipg nms modules(FCAPS) it contains Parent ipgnms project and one util and rest are the NMS modules